JacobUns/DND-Brain/R'ellanthas/Campaign Notes/Fallen City Campaign/Sessions/Session 03 - Goblins and Hoarders and Dwarves, oh my!.md

+---
+tags:
+  - sessionnote
+  - combat
+---
  [[Oh, Air Genasi|Oh]] explains that she was taken from her parents at a couple of months old.
 She was taken to the monastery and referred to as "Oracle" from that point on.
 She lived there for 19 years, from that point on.

 [[Oh, Air Genasi|Oh]] uses the first instance of Augury with [[Kayn, Light's Bane|Kayn]]'s question of "Would we find the source of the explosion by following the water?".
 The answer is "Wheel and Woe", leading to a neutral answer.
 The group investigate a bit to find possible exits and come to a crossroad.